<em>Petasites</em>: planting, cultivation, care

 - Water generously

-- Mulch around base to preserve moisture during summer
+- Mulch around plant to retain moisture during summer

 If you wish to limit expansion of its running rootstocks you can also try containing it in a closed basket.
-Discover our detailed explanations in this step-by-step: contain an invasive plant.
+Discover our detailed explanations in this step-by-step: limiting an invasive plant.

 Read also